Skip to contents

 Downloading Indicator Data

-With wbwdi, you can download indicator data for multiple geographies and indicators in a single function call.
+With wbwdi, you can download indicator data for multiple entities and indicators in a single function call.
 The function returns a tidy data frame with country, indicator, date, and value columns.

 For example, to download GDP per capita and total population for Mexico, Canada, and the United States: